bower/spec/README.md

 #### main [string|array of strings]

 The primary filename to use as an alias for the package name.
 Any "requires" or "imports" of the package name symbol should reference this file instead.
-If `main` is omitted, its default value is `index`.
 While Bower does not directly use these files, they are listed with the commands `bower list --json` and `bower list --paths`, so they can be used by build tools.

 * Coffeescript should be compiled.
 * Do not include minified files.